 In his time he has worked for I-D, The Face, British, Australian, French and American Vogue, Conde Nast Traveler, Travel and Leisure, Vanity Fair, Rolling Stone, Sony, HBO, Microsoft, Levis, J. Crew, Singapore Airlines, Emirates airlines, Australian Tourism, Sydney Theatre Company, MasterCard and has photographed two Chanel No.5 campaigns.

 He has photographed amongst others Johnny Cash, Michael Caine, Jude Law, Nicole Kidman, Paul Newman, Ed Harris, Kenneth Branagh, Naomi Watts, George Clooney, Matt Damon, Catherine Deneuve, Clint Eastwood, Harvey Weinstein, Julian Schnabel, Rod Stewart, Sir John Mills, Sir Ian McKellen, John Updike, Leonardo Dicaprio, Bill Nighy,David Hare, Geoffrey Rush, Cate Blanchett , Robert Redford, Emma Thompson, The Duchess of Devonshire and five Australian Prime Ministers.

 His photographs have been hung in the National Portrait Gallery in London and in Canberra.

 He has completed a book for the UK publisher Hardy Grant in collaboration with Miv Watts.
 The Maverick Soul.
-This will be available around the world in October 2017.

 He now considers farming to be the ideal life.